leeaburton/academic-kickstart/content/post/post-website.md

 +++

-I'm always forgetting how to code.
-It's not a great trait for someone who's entire career depends on it.
-As i said on my homepage I want this site to be a place to keep the kind of snippets I always forget.
-So to begin I'll put here the info relevant for the site itself.
+As I said on my homepage I want this site to be a place to keep the kind of snippets I always forget.
+So to begin, I'll put here the info relevant for the site itself.

-Firstly, this site is built by Hugo and not Jekyll.
+Firstly, this site is built by Hugo, not Jekyll (which I know lots of other people are using).
 I installed Hugo with <a href="https://brew.sh/">Homebrew</a>, which is a great package manager for mac computers.
 To do this I type:

 <code>brew install hugo</code>